WHAT TO DO IN DELHI + TIPS FOR SOLO FEMALE TRAVELERS

 Delhi is one of the most crime-stricken cities in India.
-Increase in the number of crimes has made it a difficult city to live in.
+An increase in the number of crimes has made it a difficult city to live in.

 Women’s safety is a huge challenge in Delhi as the highest number of rape cases are found in Delhi.
-Women in Delhi run the daily risk and fear of harassment, attack, assault, rapes, and murder.
-There are many Women’sorganizationss, NGO’s, Community organisations, and of course the Police that has been taking several steps towards the safety of women in Delhi.
+Women in Delhi run the daily risk and fear of harassment, attack, assault, rape, and murder.
+There are many Women’sorganizationss, NGOs, Community organizations, and the Police that have been taking several steps toward the safety of women in Delhi.

-But there are certain precautions that need to be followed and if followed, makes Delhi a decent place to live and to travel to.
+But certain precautions need to be followed and, if followed, make Delhi a decent place to live and travel to.

-Also, rickshaws and cabs are launched which are driven by lady drivers and further help in ensuring the safety of the women.
+Also, rickshaws and cabs are launched, which are driven by lady drivers and further help ensure the safety of the women.

-As Delhi is also referred as the “capital of crime,” it is very important that women precisely stay aware while traveling.
+As Delhi is also referred to as the “capital of crime,” it is essential that women precisely stay aware while traveling.
 A few tips are given below that would help you avoid being a victim.

-- Try not going out at night – if you want to go out, make sure to have security or a strong companion with you
+- Try not to go out at night – if you want to go out, make sure to have security or a strong companion with you.

 - Wear non-revealing clothes while going out

 - The Delhi Metro is a boon to the people of Delhi as it has made the daily commute for people easier.
 It´s easier and also saves a lot of time.
-Also, rickshaws and cabs are launched which are driven by lady drivers and further help in ensuring the safety of the women.
+Also, rickshaws and cabs are launched, which are driven by lady drivers and further help ensure the safety of the women.
 Do not take a taxi from the road.

-- Book a cab from the hotel itself and if provided, hire the hotel driver – Take a track of route you are traveling through.
-Always use a map when traveling in a private taxi
+- Book a cab from the hotel itself and if provided, hire the hotel driver – Take track of the route you are traveling through.
+Always use a map when traveling in a private taxi.

 - Always inform your whereabouts to your parents or closed ones.